Xrosby/MDSD/README.txt

 xtext/entity: Implementations of in-class examples of the entity system in xtext xtext/math: Simple math example, used as basis for mandatory xtext assignments

-doc: Slightly dated documentation of examples in screencasts from previous years.
+docs: Slightly dated documentation of examples in screencasts from previous years.

 The root of this directory contains appropriate eclipse project definition files.